thomas-melville/myNotes/General/Career_Development/Go/writing-go.md

 All the usual data types, they also include a complex number type (real and imaginary parts for mathematics)

 ## Pointers

+Go is pass by value, so if you want to update a variable passed into a method you need to pass a pointer to it.

 Instead of holding the value, hold a pointer to the address in memory where the value is Add an asterix before the type when declaring, and the name when setting/getting